 - An examination of existing data sets on sustainability policy in education accessible to or held by SEPN participants and organizations

-- A sustainability policy
+- Having a sustainability policy

-SEPN has conducted two sustainability censuses at the EC-12 level: one of all 289 school boards and the other examining all 13 provincial/territorial Ministries of Education.
+SEPN has also conducted two sustainability censuses at the EC-12 level: one of all 289 school boards and the other examining all 13 provincial/territorial Ministries of Education.

 Content Analysis of Policy Documents